awslabs/unicornflix/documentation/CustomMeta.md

 ## Custom Metadata field (keywords, cast, etc)

+To add custom metadata to your VOD solution this is the right walkthrough.
+We walk you through how to edit your API and guide you to how to update your Admin Panel to allow you to upload new assets.

 1. Navigate to `unicornflix/amplify/backend/api/unicornflix/schema.graphql`
 1. Make a change to the schema by adding a new custom field.
 For example you could add an `genre` field as shown below: